cafkafk/rime/README.md

 themselves are awesome, not having versioned releases for your inputs... isn't at all.

 So why doesn't flakes do that?
-Beurocracy, partially at least, but as we've come to realize by making rime, there are actually a lot of advantages to it not doing that, because that allows us to do it in a much better way.
+Bureaucracy, partially at least, but as we've come to realize by making rime, there are actually a lot of advantages to it not doing that, because that allows us to do it in a much better way.